isl-hku/isl-hku.github.io/_team/yunping_zhang.md

 ### Bio

-My name is Yunping (Sherry), currently a final year PhD candidate from the department of Electrical and Electronic Engineering at the University of Hong Kong , supervised by Prof.Edmund Y. Lam .
-I successfully completed my PhD program in Fall 2024 and was honored to receive the Dissertation Year Fellowship ,which will conclude in Fall 2025.
+My name is Yunping (Sherry), currently a final year PhD candidate from the department of Electrical and Electronic Engineering at the University of Hong Kong, supervised by Prof.Edmund Y. Lam.
+I successfully completed my PhD program in Fall 2024 and was honored to receive the Dissertation Year Fellowship, which will conclude in Fall 2025.

 <hr>